Open Enrollment

 Retiree Medical Plans Age 65+

-During Open Enrollment, you may enroll in, change, or cancel coverage using this form.
+During Open Enrollment, you may change or cancel coverage using this form.
 If you are satisfied with your current retiree benefits and do not want to make a change, you do not need to fill out and return the form.

 The University provides a number of plan offerings from which to choose—you can check out additional resources on the OHR webpage for medical programs for retirees over age 65, and compare plan offerings in the Retiree Guide.